cloudflare/pint/docs/configuration.md

 ```

 - `schema` - rule file schema to use when using `strict` parser mode, valid values are `prometheus` and `thanos`.
-  This option is has no effect when `relaxed` mode is enabled, see below.
+  This option has no effect when `relaxed` mode is enabled, see below.
   Setting it to `prometheus` means that pint will assume that all rule files have the schema
   as defined in [alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/)
   and [recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/)